 Understanding Parkinson's Disease and its Symptoms

-This message is already clear and does not need to be rewritten for clarity.
-This refers to the condition wherein a person experiences brain damage or loss of nerve cells, which is caused by a combination of genetic and environmental factors.
+This refers to the condition wherein a person experiences brain changes or loss of nerve cells, which is caused by a combination of genetic and environmental factors.
 Common symptoms of Parkinson's include tremors, limb stiffness, difficulty walking or standing, and problems with speech, balance, and coordination.

 How regular exercise can help manage the symptoms of Parkinson's disease